-Elisha Dacey is a journalist with CBC Manitoba.
+Elisha Dacey was a journalist with CBC Manitoba.
 She is the former managing editor of Metro Winnipeg and her work has been seen in newspapers from coast to coast.
-Reach her at email@example.com.

 Latest from Elisha Dacey